johnnydecimal/syntax.johnnydecimal.com/README.md

     - to allow the creation of a central database which presents an API that any app may consume.
 2. To be human-readable in the same way that [Markdown](https://daringfireball.net/projects/markdown/syntax#philosophy) is.
 3. To specify a common set of errors which result from the incorrect parsing of a JD file.

+# Definitions

+- 'JD system': a valid set of numbers which entirely defines a *what*?

 # Syntax